Qian Zhongshu: Works

-Besides being one of the great masters of written vernacular Chinese in the 20th century, Qian was also one of the last authors to produce substantial works in classical Chinese.
-Some regard his choice of writing Guan Zhui Bian (Limited Views) in classical Chinese as a challenge to the assertion that classical Chinese is incompatible with modern and Western ideas, an assertion often heard during the May Fourth Movement.
-Ronald Egan argues that the work contains an implicit negative commentary on the Cultural Revolution.

 Posthumous publications

-A 13-volume edition of Works of Qian Zhongshu (钱锺书集/钱钟书集) was published in 2001 by the Joint Publishing, a hard-covered deluxe edition, in contrast to all of Qian's works published during his lifetime which are cheap paperbacks.
+A 13-volume edition of Works of Qian Zhongshu (钱锺书集/钱钟书集) was published in 2001 by Joint Publishing, a hard-covered deluxe edition, in contrast to all of Qian's works published during his lifetime which are cheap paperbacks.
 The publisher claimed that the edition had been proofread by many experts.
 One of the most valuable parts of the edition which demonstrating Qian's writing ability while blending humor and irony, titled Marginalias on the Marginalias of Life (写在人生边上的边上), is a collection of Qian's writings previously scattered in periodicals, magazines and other books.
 The writings collected there are, however, arranged without any visible order.

 Other posthumous publications of Qian's works have drawn harsh criticism.
 The official writing of Supplements to and Revisions of Songshi Jishi began in 1982.
 In the following ten years, Qian invested a lot of energy to make extensive and in-depth Supplements to and Revisions of Songshi Jishi.
 The 10-volume Supplements to and Revisions of Songshi Jishi (宋诗纪事补正), published in 2003, was criticized as a shoddy publication.
 Liaoning People's Publishing House published Qian Zhongshu's 'Supplements to and Revisions of Songshi Jishi in 2003.
 A facsimile of Qian's holograph has been published in 2005, by another publisher.
-The facsimiles of parts of Qian's notebooks appeared in 2004, and have similarly drawn criticism on account of blatant inadvertency.
+The facsimiles of parts of Qian's notebooks appeared in 2004, and have similarly drawn criticism on account of being badly edited.
 In 2005, a collection of Qian's English works was published.
 Again, it was lashed for its editorial incompetence.

 The Commercial Press has, per an agreement with Yang Jiang, begun publishing photoreproductions of Qian Zhongshu's reading notes, totaling several score volumes in both Chinese and foreign languages.